Burundi Cabinet Meets On Way Forward After Presidents Death - UrduPoint

 Nkurunziza, who died on Monday aged 55, had been due to step down in August after his surprise decision not to run in an election last month won by the ruling party's handpicked successor.

-But his death has raised uncertainty and fears of a power struggle in a country that has witnessed violent political upheaval, a refugee exodus and a bloody civil war in its recent history.
+But his death has raised uncertainty and fears of a power struggle in a country whose recent history has been marked by violent political upheaval, a refugee exodus and civil war.

 The government called a ministerial meeting to discuss "the management of the situation following the unexpected death" of Nkurunziza, who according to the government died of a heart attack after feeling unwell for two days.

-Under the constitution, the president of the National Assembly, Pascal Nyabenda, should take over on an interim basis before president-elect Evariste Ndayishimiye's swearing-in in August.
+Under the constitution, the speaker of the National Assembly, Pascal Nyabenda, should take over in the event of the president dying.

+However the country finds itself in an unusual situation, as a newly-elected president is waiting to be sworn in in August.

+"The government seemed to be leaning towards a swift swearing-in of the president-elect, but things are changing because after intense discussions they may finally opt for the strict respect of the constitution with an interim led by the speaker," the presidential advisor said.
+This was confirmed by another high-ranking party member.

-This group is made up of powerful generals who like Nkurunziza, who ruled for 15 often tumultuous years, emerged from the ethnic Hutu rebellion during Burundi's long civil war which ended in 2006.
+This group comprises powerful generals like Nkurunziza, who emerged from the ethnic Hutu rebellion during Burundi's long civil war and ruled for 15 often tumultuous years.

-"In reality, it is not the council of ministers that will decide what will happen.

 The ruling party declared him a "visionary" and "supreme guide for patriotism", and some officials likened his death to a catastrophe.

-But he did not wield power alone, and analysts say his death could provoke a power struggle among the upper echelons of government.
+But he did not wield power alone, and analysts say his death could provoke a tussle for power in the upper echelons of government.

 His 2015 run for a third term in office sparked protests and a failed coup, with violence leaving at least 1,200 people dead while some 400,000 fled the country.